open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 Service](/devguide/addservice/), called ExampleService, to XOS.

-We have also used ExampleService in a tutorial video and an accompanying slide deck, which is available online at:
+We have also used ExampleService in a tutorial video and an accompanying slide deck, which are available online at:

  - [Tutorial Video (Part 1)](https://youtu.be/lRky2vxnYTI)
  - [Tutorial Video (Part 2)](https://youtu.be/-GaXnbdRx_w)
  - [Tutorial Slide Deck](http://guide.xosproject.org/XOS-Tutorial.pdf)

-Note that there are some differences between this section and the video.
-Most notably, this section uses the "devel" configuration, while the video uses the "cord-pod" configuration.
-Either will work, the main difference being that the latter includes other CORD services in addition to ExampleService.
+Note that there are some differences between the video/slides and this section.
+Most notably, the video uses the "cord-pod" configuration, while this section uses the "devel" configuration.
+Either will work, the main difference being that the former includes only ExampleService, while latter includes other CORD services in addition to ExampleService.

 ExampleService is multi-tenant.
 It instantiates a VM instance on behalf of each tenant, and runs an Apache web server in that VM.
 This web server is then configured to serve a tenant-specified message (a string), where the tenant is able to set this message using the XOS administrative interface.